HORRYZONE/aksara/README.md

 How to Run the App

-Open the project in Android Studio or your preferred IDE.
+-Open the project in Android Studio or your preferred IDE.

-Run flutter pub get in the terminal or press "Get Dependencies" in Android Studio.
+-Run flutter pub get in the terminal or press "Get Dependencies" in Android Studio.

-Open main.dart.
+-Open main.dart.

-Run the app on a physical device or emulator
+-Run the app on a physical device or emulator

-If running on a physical device, make sure to enable debugging mode.
+-If running on a physical device, make sure to enable debugging mode.

 Notes